UP | HOME

 Notes

-Was my college machine.
-Second x200s I've owned.
-The first was bought new, and this was bought used, but in excellent shape.
-The Core 2 Duo X200 was becoming too slow so I upgraded the main board and lower chassis to an X201.
-Trade-off is a bit thicker chassis, and louder cooling while maintaining the hard to find high resolution display.
+• The Core 2 Duo was becoming too slow so I upgraded the main board and lower chassis to an X201.
+It is thicker, and louder, but I get to keep the high res display.

 Hardware